 Sore shoulders?
 Aching back?
-Reduce pain and increase productivity by consulting with an ergonomic expert.
+Reduce pain and increase productivity by consulting with an ergonomics expert.

-Your best bet is to consult an ergonomic expert to work out the kinks in your workday habits.
+Your best bet is to consult an ergonomics expert to work out the kinks in your workday habits.

-It’s the law for workers to have safe and healthful environments in which to work.
-To make sure they comply, companies often have an expert on site who can evaluate your current working situation and make recommendations to improve your wellbeing.
+It’s the law for workers to have a safe environment in which to work.
+To make sure they comply, companies often have an expert on site who can evaluate your current working situation and make recommendations to improve your well-being.

 A third option is to consult with a physical therapist who can identify the factors that led to your injury.
 A physical therapist will develop a treatment plan that helps you build strength and reduce pain.